stepzen-dev/snippets/pocs/README.md

 The most simple (but somewhat risky) approach is to share the account's apikey (`stepzen whoami --apikey`).

+> [!WARNING]
-The disadvantage with this is the admin key grants access to all endpoints within an account.
+> The admin key grants access to all endpoints within an account.
+Thus if you are working on different PoCs, by providing access to one you provide access to all
-Thus if you are working on different PoCs, by providing access to one you provide access to all which could leak information between different departments or clients.
+> which could leak information between different departments or clients.

 ### Obfuscated endpoints